-The Top Wedding Dress Trends of 2020
+The Top Wedding Dress Trends of 2021

-Get your wishlist ready. planning a wedding taking place at the end of next year or just in the dreaming stage, these are the 2020 wedding dress trends to know.
-Read on to get the deets on what's hot now—and how to pull it off.So, if you're
+Get your wishlist ready.
+Bridal Fashion Week has finally arrived and there's no shortage of über-chic inspo in the 2021 wedding dress trends.
+From forthy ruffles to romantic sleeves and fun party dresses, The Knot's fashion team hit the ground running to get the scoop on the new styles coming to a bridal salon near you.
+So, if you're planning a wedding taking place at the end of next year or just in the dreaming stage, these are the 2021 wedding dress trends to know.
+Read on to get the deets on what's hot now—and how to pull it off.

-1. Floral Print Dresses
+1. Short Dresses

 If ever there's a time to indulge your inner hopeless romantic, your wedding day is it—and it doesn't get more romantic than this frilly, ultra-feminine detail.
 A ruffly skirt adds dimension to a mermaid silhouette, while a full skirt of frothy, cascading ruffles is equal parts whimsical and fashion forward.

-5. Puffy Sleeves
+5. Bishop Sleeves

-10. Tiered Skirts
+10. Layered Skirts